Novel multi-phase superconductor

 Kondo lattice systems are intermetallic compounds based on the rare-earth elements Cerium or Ytterbium, which present very unusual properties at low temperatures.
 Their ground state can be continuously tuned from an ordered to a disordered state through a so-called quantum critical point, e.g. by chemical substitution or external parameters such as pressure.
 In the vicinity of these quantum-critical points, the resulting very strong electronic correlation effects lead to very peculiar phenomena such as, for instance, unconventional superconductivity or charge carriers with extremely large effective masses thousand times larger than that of a free electron.
 Often, unconventional magnetic or multipolar ordered states, which are far from being understood, can also be observed.

 We recently discovered a new Kondo-lattice system, CeRh2As2, which is very close to a quantum critical point and shows unconventional superconductivity below 0.3 K. In particular, this superconductor has two-phase superconductivity characterized by a transition between a low-field even-parity and high-field odd-parity phase .
 It is explained by asymmetric spin-orbit coupling, the so-called Rashba effect, due to the local inversion symmetry breaking on the Ce site .
-In addition, the presence of peculiar order below 0.4 K was revealed and proposed to be quadrupolar density-wave order in which local higher-order electronic degrees of freedom are coupled to itinerant electrons and modulate in space .
-Moreover, magnetic order is evidenced in nuclear quadrupole resonance measurements near the superconducting phase .
+In addition, the peculiar order below 0.4 K was proposed to be quadrupolar density-wave order in which local higher-order electronic degrees of freedom are coupled to itinerant electrons and modulate in space .
+Moreover, the low-field superconducting state coexists with a peculiar antiferromagnetic order .